cesar/LlamaBucketAPI/README.md

-lb_server
+LlamaBucket Server
 =========

-Server for the LlamaBucket Website
+A server for the LlamaBucket web application